Takayasu Akira: Later career

+On the fourth day of the September 2026 tournament, Takayasu stood out by winning his seventh kinboshi against Ōnosato.
+As the only maegashira to have defeated the yokozuna in the tournament, Takayasu was listed as a potential recipient for a special prize for Outstanding Performance, provided that he posted a positive result by securing an eighth victory on the final day of the tournament and that Ōnosato won the championship that day.

 Fighting style

 Takayasu is an oshi-sumo specialist, preferring pushing and thrusting techniques (tsuki/oshi) to fighting on the opponent's mawashi.
 His most common winning kimarite so far in his career are yori-kiri (force out), hataki-komi (slap down) and oshi-dashi (push out).
 He strengthened his physique and his pushing techniques through intense training sessions with his senior stablemate Kisenosato.

 Personal life

 In October 2019 Takayasu announced his engagement to enka singer Konomi Mori.
 They were married in July 2020 and welcomed their first child, a baby girl, in February 2021.
 Takayasu credited his strong performance in the July 2020 tournament on the news that his wife was pregnant.
 He had an equally strong tournament in March 2021 immediately following his daughter's birth.
-This has given rise to the popular nickname “Papayasu”.
+This has given rise to the popular nickname "Papayasu".
 In August 2022, they welcomed their second child, a baby boy.
 Due to the COVID crisis, the couple celebrated their religious wedding in June 2023, at the Hokkaidō Shrine, and held a reception in Tokyo later in the month with 700 guests attending.